Suggested links

 Finding a Job While in Recovery

-While finding a job may not be the primary focus of your recovery journey, it can be an essential part of rebuilding your life and establishing a sense of purpose and structure.
+Recovery is a process.
+It’s not just about overcoming addiction—it’s about learning how to live differently, often with support from programs and changes to daily habits.
+While finding a job may not be the primary focus of your recovery journey, it can be essential to rebuilding your life and establishing a sense of purpose and structure.

 Battling addiction and ready for treatment?
 Find Treatment Now

-How to Find Employment During Recovery
+How to Find Employment in Addiction Recovery

 The good news is there are things you can do to increase your chances of getting hired—even during early recovery.

-By approaching your job search with a positive attitude, strong work ethic, and a willingness to be honest about your recovery, you can find a fulfilling job that helps you maintain your recovery.
+By approaching your job search with a positive attitude, strong work ethic, and a willingness to be honest about your recovery, you can find a fulfilling job that helps you maintain your long-term recovery.

-Step 1: Be Mentally Prepared
+Be Mentally Prepared

 You may have to work with a therapist or other mental health professional to address any lingering issues or challenges that could impact your ability to succeed in your career.

-Step 2: Update Your Resume and Cover Letter
+Update Your Resume and Cover Letter

 Updating your resume allows you to highlight your strengths and skills and show potential employers why you are a good fit for the job.

-Include any relevant education, work experience, or training—and focus on the positive aspects of your work history.
+Include any relevant education, work experience, certifications, or training—and focus on the positive aspects of your work history.

-Step 3: Network with Others in Recovery
+Network with Others in Recovery

 Networking with others in recovery can be invaluable as you search for employment.
 These connections can provide job leads, referrals, and support as you navigate the job search process.